-One of the members of my Partner’s Healing & Empowerment Online Forum recently asked a great question that I think many partners would like to know the answer to, so I decided to answer—and expand on the topic—here on the blog.
+One of the members of my Partner’s Healing & Empowerment Online Community recently asked a great question that I think many partners would like to know the answer to, so I decided to answer—and expand on the topic—here on the blog.

 The essence of the question was:

 what sobriety date is the addict reporting in the check-in?

 First, it’s important to talk about the difference between abstinence and sobriety:

 the fact or practice of restraining oneself from indulging in something, typically alcohol.

 the state of being sober.
 (Sober: not affected by alcohol; not drunk.
 Synonyms: restrain or control)

 When talking about “S” recovery (recovery from compulsive sexual behavior or sex and love addiction), I prefer the term sobriety because abstinence often implies that the abstinent person is refraining from all sexual activity—which is definitely not the goal in recovery from out-of-control sexual behavior.

 Just like a person recovering from an eating disorder wants to learn and practice how to eat in a healthy way, in sex addiction recovery the goal is for the person with compulsive sexual behavior to discover what defines healthy sex for him/her, and to cultivate healthy sexual expression in alignment with their desires and values.

 One of the first tasks in “S” recovery is what is commonly called a sex plan or a Three Circle Plan.